umarhamzy/monyfox/README.md

 ## License

-MonyFox is licensed under the CC BY-NC-SA 4.0 License.
+MonyFox is licensed under the European Union Public License 1.2.
 See the [LICENSE](LICENSE.md) file for more details.

 ## Contact